Skip to main content

 It’s not because ChatGPT can not write in Chinese.
 It can.
 It can write beautiful stories and poems.
 However, when I asked it to write using only 320 Chinese characters, it failed.

 Indeed, only humans can do it.
 And this is our strength as humans.
+We are more flexible, more creative, and more capable of in-depth thinking.

 Therefore, to compete with generative AI, we must be more humans.
 Rote memory must go.
 Machines are so much better in this regard.

-Since the initial launch in 2021, this Chinese Writing Contest has entered into its third year.
+Since the initial launch in 2021, this Chinese Writing Contest has entered into its fourth year.
 I am super glad that it has offered an outlet for students to have some fun with Chinese characters and words, and perhaps also, dare I say it, helps discover the best selling authors in the future.

 Let me thank two outstanding Chinese language learners in particular, Demonic-Duck and Betty, two marvellous software engineers.
 They created character checkers, which make it easy to catch those characters that are not included in the required character’s list.